Architectural Landmarks in Atlanta, GA

 Ponce City Market

-Ponce City Market is Atlanta's largest adaptive reuse project — a 2.1 million-square-foot former Sears, Roebuck & Co. distribution centre built in 1926, transformed by developer Jamestown into a mixed-use complex that reopened in 2014.
+Ponce City Market is Atlanta's largest adaptive reuse project — a 2.1 million-square-foot former Sears, Roebuck and Co. distribution center built in 1926, transformed by developer Jamestown into a mixed-use complex that reopened in 2014.
 The nine-story building, originally designed by Nimmons, Carr and Wright in an Italian Renaissance Revival style, retained its original 20-foot concrete columns, 400,000 square feet of hardwood flooring, and industrial brick shell.
 Today it houses a food hall, office space, 259 residential units, and a rooftop park — and sits directly on the Atlanta BeltLine's Eastside Trail.

 • Address675 Ponce de Leon Ave NE, Atlanta, GA 30308